Where Is The Best Bakery In Barcelona?

-WE HELP YOU FIND THE BEST BARCELONA BREAD
+WE HELP YOU FIND THE BEST BREAD IN BARCELONA

 Forn Baluard Barceloneta

 Anna Bellsolà is the third generation of bakers in her family, and all her memories are related to bread since she was a baby girl.
 That’s why she could not consider a life away from the bread world: Her dream was being a baker and go back to the old methods, specially baking her bread on a wood-fire oven.
-She first had her beloved oven custom built, and then she still had to make hundreds of attempts before she finally baked her perfect bread, and decided she was ready to open her own bakery in 2007.
-She has also recently opened another venue… inside a hotel in the city center: the Hotel Praktik Bakery Barcelona!
-Get up early to buy one of her baguettes coming right out of the oven: with a bit of luck, if it’s early enough in the morning you might be able to see the trucks bringing her wood – an activity rarely seen in a big city nowadays.
+She first had her beloved oven custom built, and then she still had to make hundreds of attempts before she finally baked her perfect bread, and decided she was ready to open her own bakery in 2007 in the Barceloneta neighborhood.

 AND BONUS!
-What is the bakery in Barcelona where chefs such as the Adrià or the Roca brothers by their bread?
+What is the bakery in Barcelona where chefs such as the Adrià or the Roca brothers buy their bread?

 If you believe bread should have a soul, and be made with passion, almost with the sensitivity of an artist, then Triticum is what you are looking for.
 Baker Xevi Ramon is the 5th generation of a family of bakers, and he started producing gourmet breads for high end restaurants in his hometown of Vilassar de Mar, a lovely seaside village just North of Barcelona.